NaveedAnwar786/NaveedCrm/README.md

 # NaveedCrm
 Public repository for downloading latest build of NaveedCrm Tool for use.
-This is a beta product available for use, not for sale, or modification.
+This is a beta product available for personal use, not for sale, or modification.